gidoUninova/nova-school-of-science-and-technology-novaas-keycloak/README.md

 ![Semantic description of image](/source/images/Screenshot_2020-12-15_at_22.40.31.png)"NOVAAS Backend once user is logged in"

+To access the backend the user needs to insert username and password.
+These are the default username and password from the node-red settings file, namely:

+- username: admin
+- password: password

 1. Keycloak: will run on port 8080.
 The identity and access mangement service will be pre-loaded with an already existing realm.

 ![Semantic description of image](/source/images/Screenshot_2021-03-02.png)"Keycloak log-in page (localhost:8080)"